the sacred breath

 • Seated vs. Supine (laying down) Pranayama and Savasana techniques plus Yoga Nidra

-• Mantra and Meditation in the tradition of Pranayama as a gateway to the subtle world
+• Mantra and Meditation in the tradition of Pranayama as a gateway to the subtle work.

 Stephen Thomas